amannn/street-photography-viewer/article/Internationalization in Next.js 13 with React Server Components.md

 ![](Internationalization%20in%20Next.js%2013%20with%20React%20Server%20Components/app-order-select-collapsed.png)

-To be able to process the change event of the `select` element, we have no choice but to mark the component with `'use client';` so that we can attach an event handler.
+To be able to process the change event of the `select` element, we can mark the component with `'use client';` so that we can attach an event handler.
 Nevertheless, we would like to keep the internationalization concerns on the server side to reduce the size of the client bundle.

 Let’s have a look at the required markup for our [`select` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).